arnicas/d3-faq/README.md

 E.g.:
 http://stackoverflow.com/questions/15533533/multiline-chart-in-d3-with-long-format-data

-In Python (especially with pandas), R (melt or reshape), and Excel (with VBA or by hand) you can transform data prior to import.
+In Python (especially with pandas), R (melt or reshape), and Excel (with VBA or by hand), you can transform data prior to import.

-**Read in as strings:**
-Data values read in with d3.csv will be read as strings.
-You need to convert types to use numeric values.

- * Convert input data types from string to numeric for use in functions
-    - +x is a “shorthand” for “treat x as a number”.
-    - parseFloat(x)/parseInt(x)
-    - Number(x)
+TODO: ADD MORE.

 **Using multiple data files (elegantly) - queue, asynchrony, etc.**

 TODO

 **How do I treat data sources with a [-, NaN, NA, null] for 0?**

 TODO

 ####JSON File Format

-**Be aware of invalid JSON:**
+**Be aware and beware of invalid JSON:**

 JSON format looks like this (from [Wikipedia](http://en.wikipedia.org/wiki/JSON)):

 ````
 {